Electromagnetic signatures from pulsar remnants of binary neutron star mergers: prospects for unique identification using multi-wavelength signatures: Conclusions

 We consistently account for attenuation both in the nebular and ejecta regions as shown in Figure~\ref{fig:attenuations}.
 While the former is caused primarily by $\gamma \gamma$ and SSA processes, the latter is the sum of the optical, infrared, X-ray (due to heavy r-process elements in the ejecta), Compton, and Bethe-Heitler attenuations along with free-free absorption across the whole spectrum.
 The resulting EM spectra and lightcurves are shown in Figures~\ref{fig:emspectra} and~\ref{fig:lc} for a typical source at $100$ Mpc.
 The parameter set chosen for our results are similar to GW170817, while the results for a neutrino-optimistic parameter set are presented in Appendix~\ref{app:opt_results}.
 We note that the EM emissions although initially suppressed due to heavy attenuation, peak at timescales of week-month post the merger, and present very optimistic detection prospects at timescales of $\mathcal{O}(1 - 10)$ days post the merger.

 Besides exploring inclination-independent (unlike in GRBs) non-thermal multi-wavelength EM spectra, we also quantify the capabilities of current and upcoming, survey and follow up telescopes by computing their detection horizons in Figure~\ref{fig:disthor}.
 Furthermore, we outline (in Section~\ref{subsec:multi_wavelength_id}) features in the multi-wavelength spectra that can be used to uniquely identify magnetar remnants from BNS mergers, given the large localization area that will be associated with GW observations of BNS mergers.
-In particular, we can disentangle the magnetar-powered transients discussed here from supernovae using high frequency radio observations (for example using ALMA), along with observation of MeV photons followed up high-energy gamma-ray observations (using Fermi LAT).
+In particular, we can disentangle the magnetar-powered transients discussed here from supernovae using high frequency radio observations (for example using ALMA), along with observations of MeV photons, followed by high-energy gamma-ray observations (using Fermi LAT).
 Besides this, optical spectroscopy can be considered for unique associations.

+We also note that our estimates for $d_{\rm lim}$ (see Equation~\ref{eq:dlim}) are robust in significance since we average (integrate) over a time-interval of $\Delta T_{\rm int}$ above the threshold sensitivity of the telescope.
+This means we have a time-averaged flux and not just fluctuations above the telescope sensitivities.
+The limits do not change as long as the telescopes have an opportunity to visit the source multiple times.
+Moreover, given the long timescales, a dedicated observation cycle ToO is not needed for survey telescopes like Rubin-LSST, Fermi LAT, AMEGO, and SKAO, for which the usual survey mode should be sufficient for performing significant observations of such sources.
+However telescopes like CTAO, EP-FXT, and Roman would need to conduct dedicated searches and hence need a ToO to identify these sources.
 Long-term multi-wavelength EM follow-up observations for future GW events would enable us to unravel the properties of BNS merger remnants in the near future.

-\section{Appendix A: On the time evolution of albedo of the ejecta $\mathcal{A}$}
+\section{Appendix A: On the time evolution of albedo of the ejecta $\left(1-\mathcal{A}\right)$}